viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 Inspect the modules source code on Github or another platform.
 Clean and well-structured code is a good sign.
 Number of forks and starts of the repo.
 Modules maintained by hashicorp partner.

+## Benfits of Modules ##

+1. Enables code reuse
+2. supports modules stored locally or remotely
+3. supports versioning to maintain compatibility

 ** Which modules do organizations Use?**

-IN most of the scenarios, Organizations maintain their own set of modules.
+In most of the scenarios, Organizations maintain their own set of modules.
 They might initially fork a modules from the terraform registry and modify it based on their use case.

 `Reference Link for Modules:` https://registry.terraform.io/search/modules?namespace=terraform-aws-modules